barnii77/CodexMaster/docs/SETUP.md

 ## 8. Login to Gemini CLI (Optional)

-TODO show how to docker build, run the image, log in with curl in that container, and overwrite the image with the container by image-ifying the container.

 This section requires manually logging in to Gemini CLI by creating a new image from our `codex-cli-headless` container and logging in via oauth.
 Below are detailed instructions.
 They require a browser and 3 terminals.